 In Resident Evil 6, Piers sacrifices himself to save Chris, at the end of the campaign.
 After injecting himself with the C-virus to save Chris from the Haos, Piers' arm was mutated beyond return.
 After defeating the Haos, or so they thought, Piers shoved Chris into an escape pod and locked him in.
 Despite Chris yelling at him to open the door, Piers refused.
 This turned out to be for the best (well, arguably, because Piers' death was sad) as the Haos was not yet dead and as Chris's escape pod was rushing to the surface, Piers used one last electrical bolt from his mutated arm to destroy the Haos before it killed Chris, and presumably wreaked havoc on the world.
 There's also the fact that Piers injected himself with a virus that would have eventually destroyed his mind and made him into a mindless killing machine like all the other monsters he and Chris had encountered.
 Could be considered a Heroic Suicide.

 Another example in Resident Evil 5: Lost in Nightmares.
 When Chris and Jill unexpectedly find Wesker in Spencer's mansion, a badass fight ensues.
-Towards the end of it, Wesker has got Chris by the neck, and is about to deliver a final, fatal blow before Jill tackles Wesker out the window, saving Chris but supposedly falling to her death.
+Towards the end of it, Wesker has got Chrisby the neck, and is about to deliver a final, fatal blow before Jill tackles Wesker out the window, saving Chris but supposedly falling to her death.
 Somewhat subverted by the fact that she doesn't actually die, but it was still a massive sacrifice with big personal repercussions.
-Chris ends up saving her in the end Resident Evil 5, with an emotional reunion and another of their Just Friends moments
+Chris ends up saving her towards the end of Resident Evil 5 proper, with an emotional reunion and another of their Just Friends moments.

 Resident Evil 2 has the most famous example of the trope from Ada Wong during the Leon B scenario where she lures the Tyrant monster away from Leon and takes a fatal blow from the monster before it falls to its apparent death.
 Leon shares one (and only) last kiss with Ada before she "dies" in his arms.
-Resident Evil: The Umbrella Chronicles reveals that Ada never actually died from her injuries, but she was seriously hurt as she fought her way out of the city and escaped.
+Resident Evil: The Umbrella Chronicles reveals that Ada never actually died from her injuries, but she was seriously hurt as she fought her way out of the city and escapednote The Remake rewrites this so that Ada never actually sacrifices herself, though Leon goes out of his way to try to sacrifice himself for her several times.

 Raynor and Fenix pull one in Brood War, or would have done if Kerrigan hadn't been so intent on capturing them alive.

 Subverted, however, early on in the first Original Generation.
-In an attempt to prove to the heroes that his Face-Heel Turn is for real, Sanger attacks your mothership with enough force to destroy it.
+In an attempt to prove to the heroes that his FaceHeel Turn is for real, Sanger attacks your mothership with enough force to destroy it.
 An otherwise normal mechanic with an interest in gambling manages to get a larger-sized mech working just in time to intercept Sanger and takes the hit instead.
-Thankfully, said mech is a Mighty Glacier and ends up crippled but salvageable, and it breaks Sanger's sword taking the attack, forcing Zonvolt to call it a day.
+Thankfully, said mech has Super Toughness and ends up crippled but salvageable, and it breaks Sanger's sword taking the attack, forcing Zonvolt to call it a day.

 In Tales of Symphonia, Botta and a couple of nameless Renegades sacrifice themselves to let the heroes escape a flooding dungeon.
 Later on, all of the party members appear to do this in order to let Lloyd reach Yggdrasill in time to save Colette.
 They come back, though, because an RPG without a party to support you is useless.